AgGateway/In-FieldProductID/README.md

   * Provides the ability to GET /setupfiles based on the content-Type HTTP header, returning either the ADAPT ADM.zip or ISOXML zip file as octet-stream.
 * Logic App
   * Provides the ability GET the original JSON for Farm Management Information Systems that want to receive the product into inventory at the time of receipt
+* Cosmos DB
+  * Provides the persistent storage of the Shipped Item Instance JSON payload

 ## User Story
 The user story is that the farmer places a seed order with an Ag Retailer.